Aliases for ITGB4 Gene

 GeneCards Summary for ITGB4 Gene

 ITGB4 (Integrin Subunit Beta 4) is a Protein Coding gene.
 Diseases associated with ITGB4 include Epidermolysis Bullosa Junctionalis With Pyloric Atresia and Epidermolysis Bullosa, Junctional, Non-Herlitz Type.
-Among its related pathways are Integrin Pathway and Degradation of the extracellular matrix.
+Among its related pathways are Phagocytosis of Microbes and ERK Signaling.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor binding.
 An important paralog of this gene is ITGB1.

 UniProtKB/Swiss-Prot Summary for ITGB4 Gene

 Integrin alpha-6/beta-4 is a receptor for laminin.
 Plays a critical structural role in the hemidesmosome of epithelial cells.
 Is required for the regulation of keratinocyte polarity and motility.
 ITGA6:ITGB4 binds to NRG1 (via EGF domain) and this binding is essential for NRG1-ERBB signaling (PubMed:20682778).
 ITGA6:ITGB4 binds to IGF1 and this binding is essential for IGF1 signaling (PubMed:22351760).
 ITGA6:ITGB4 binds to IGF2 and this binding is essential for IGF2 signaling (PubMed:28873464).